jcarterlab/East-Asian-Authoritarianism/East-Asian-Authoritarianism.md

 ## **2: Sentiment Analysis**

-Tweets are collected within 50 miles of the Anglophone (the US, the UK, Canada, Australia, New Zealand and South Africa) and Sinic (China, Vietnam, Taiwan, South Korea, Hong Kong and Singapore) country capitals from the 11th of May 2021 to present.
+The tweets are collected within a 50 mile range of the Anglophone (the US, the UK, Canada, Australia, New Zealand and South Africa) and Sinic (China, Vietnam, Taiwan, South Korea, Hong Kong and Singapore) country capitals from the 11th of May 2021 to present.
 A sentiment analysis is then conducted using the NRC sentiment library.

 The anti-authority words include 1) defy, 2) disobey, 3) dissent, 4)
 oppose, 5) protest, 6) rebel, 7) resist, 8) revolt and 9) riot.

-Figures 2.1 to 2.4 show net sentiment (positive minus negative words), while figures 2.5 to 2.6 show the total sentiment for specific emotions.
+Figures 2.1 to 2.2 show the scores for specific emotions across the combined anti-authority tweet collection, while figures 2.3 to 2.5 show net sentiment (positive minus negative scores).
 The results are presented as bar charts with each bar representing a different week.

 <br>